andreivips/slot-machine/README.md

+# PHP
-# Simple Slots Turn Generator Command in Lumen PHP framework
+# Slots Turn Generator Command in Lumen

 output the required format only, less dynamic setups or unrequired on this stage dependencies